The Frog (film): Critical reception

 Writing for Night and Day in 1937, Graham Greene gave the film a poor review, describing it as "badly directed [and] badly acted".
-Greene admitted that it did have "an old-world charm", but characterized the "well-mannered dialogue [as] dron[ing] on".
+He admitted that "it has an old-world charm" but complained that the "well-mannered dialogue drones on".

-Britmovie called it a "routine thriller"; while British Pictures wrote, "(it) suffers through being an adaptation of a theatre adaptation (by Ian Hay) of the original novel.
+Britmovie called it a "routine thriller", while British Pictures observed that the film "suffers through being an adaptation of a theatre adaptation (by Ian Hay) of the original novel.
 Some of the exposition is clunky and at times confusing; and the direction needed someone like Walter Forde to make the most of it.
 Hawkins and Harker, in the roles they played on stage, hold it together."